LukeRT-UWA/Let-s-Talk-Tech/README.md

 ## How to Contribute

-Please contact me to contribute
+Please contact me to contribute.

 ## Tests
-No tests have been run
+No tests have been run.

 ## Questions
 I can be contacted at: